AndrewWillacy/Turtle-Games/README.md

 Key cleaning steps included:

-* Checked for missing values
+* Checked for missing and 'null' values - None found
-* Removed unnecessary columns such as language and platform
+* Removed unnecessary columns such as 'language' and 'platform' - analytically irrelevant
 * Renamed columns for clarity
+* 'Customer ID's assigned — a `customer_id` column was created to identify the 782 unique customers (customer view) within the 2,000-row review (review level)  data
+* Sanity checks performed on cleaned data before analysis
 * Validated data structure and consistency
 * Created a cleaned dataset for downstream analysis
-* Identified unique customers to distinguish between review-level and customer-level analysis
+* Unknown spending score calculation - flagged as a limitation — the formula for the spending score is not documented, making full interpretation of the variable difficult

 The final cleaned dataset contained: